eric8395/eric8395/README.md

 Native New Yorker and a fan of everything New York :statue_of_liberty:

-Attemping to make sense of the millions of stats associated with the game of baseball and do whatever I can to help the Yankees win :baseball:
+I am passionate about baseball :baseball:, traveling :airplane:, and food :pizza:

-When I am not obsessing over baseball, I am a data science professional passionate about analyzing and translating data into meaningful stories and business decisions.
+I am also a data science professional passionate about analyzing and translating data into meaningful stories and business decisions.
 Trained in machine learning, statistical analysis, and developing data visualizations:chart_with_upwards_trend:

+<a href="https://medium.com/@eric8395/my-path-to-data-science-82341a80a23b"> Read more about my Personal Career Transition from Civil Engineering into Data Science </a>

 ### Highlighted Work
 - <a href="https://github.com/eric8395/baseball-analytics"> Stepping Up To The Plate - Predicting MLB Player Value & Team Wins with Machine Learning </a>